Burrowing Owl Protection

 Help Burrowing Owls © Tom Grey

 Burrowing Owl Consortium 2013

-In March 2013 SCVAS organized and Intuit sponsored a conference to discuss the current status of the Western Burrowing Owl in California.
+In March 2013 SCVAS organized and Intuit sponsored a conference to discuss the current status of the Burrowing Owl in California.
 Presentations included:

 • Owls in a Changing World, Lynn Trulio

 • Photographic Documentation for Environmental Stewardship, Greg Kerekes

 • Predation in the South Bay, Lisa Anne Henderson